| Problem | Cause | Correction |

 |

-- Fluid pressure is too high for atomisation air (pressure feed)
+Right or Left heavy spray pattern | - Fluid pressure is too high for atomisation air (pressure feed)

 - The material flow exceeds the air cap’s capacity